janheinrichmerker/android-issue-reporter/README.md

 }
 ```

-Your activity must have an `Theme.IssueReporter` theme declared in `AndroidManifest.xml`:
+Theming
+---
+Create a theme extending `Theme.IssueReporter` theme and set it to the launcher using `IssueReporterLauncher.theme(@StyleRes int theme)` or declare it in `AndroidManifest.xml` if you have extended `IssueReporterActivity`:

 ```xml
 <style name="Theme.App.Light" parent="Theme.IssueReporter">